cas389/m6-hw9-ju-cheryl/README.md

 Another issue I am running into is my items are saying "undefined" on the website link after users put in a location.
 I found a fix on the Stack Overflow link below.

+The last issue I ran into was displaying the icon for the weather.

 ## Outside Resources

 Help with "undefined" issue: https://stackoverflow.com/questions/41008123/openweather-api-getjson-request-returning-undefined